JulienHeiduk/jheiduk.com/content/posts/Introduction.md

 title: "Introduction"
 date: 2023-08-01
 draft: false
+summary: "Welcome to the exciting world of Data Science, where data is our language and artificial intelligence is our primary tool..."
 ---

 Welcome to the exciting world of Data Science, where data is our language and artificial intelligence is our primary tool to decipher that language.
 I am thrilled that you are here, ready to dive into the vast ocean of information and knowledge.
 Before we begin, let me share a bit of my story and why I created this blog.